 Getting to Selinari Monastery By Car

-If travelling without any stress and hassle is what you want, hiring a car is the best choice to go for.
+If travelling without any stress and hassle is what you want, Crete car hire is the best choice to go for.
 Many rental agencies can be found in Crete, each with its own set of rates and policies.
 Renting a car allows you to travel at your own pace and visit other attractions in the area.
 Plus, you won’t have to deal with long lines and busy crowds since looking for public transportation is out of the picture.

 You can easily rent a car at Heraklion Airport once you arrive.
 Another option would be to book a rental car in Sissi if that’s where you’re staying.
 Regardless, the drive from either one of these locations to Selinari Monastery shouldn’t take more than an hour (Heraklion is 35 minutes while Agios Nikolaos is 20 minutes)/